esotericpig/init_copy/README.md

 puts fred.name.to_s # OK!
 ```

 So there are several solutions.
 The obvious one is to define `initialize_clone` and `initialize_dup` and call the appropriate methods, but that means you have duplicate code doing basically the same thing!
-And leads to copy &amp; pasting as well as forgetting about one of the methods.
+And leads to copy & pasting as well as forgetting about one of the methods.

 ```Ruby
 def initialize_clone(orig)